 In the hours after our conversation, my thought’s turned to an infant whom I’ve known only because her name is on a stained glass window that depicts Christ the Shepherd holding a lamb to his chest.
-It's in memory of Mona, the infant daughter of Courtenay and Jessie Mona Moore and includes the biblical quotation ‘He shall gather the lambs with his arm’.
+It's in memory of Mona, the infant daughter of Courtenay and Jessie Mona Moore and it includes the biblical quotation ‘He shall gather the lambs with his arm’.
 I used a photograph of that window on the cover of a book I wrote 18 years ago.
 I’ve always liked it but until lately my curiosity went no further.
 Most people who enter the former church don’t give it a second thought.
-Because of that window, her parents’ timeless grief and their tragedy have transcended 140 years and I needed to try to discover a little more about this little infant's story.
+Because of that window, her parents’ timeless grief and their tragedy have transcended 140 years and I wanted to discover more about this little infant's story.

 Who was Mona?
 Who was this child that inspired such a beautiful piece of art in a building that I share in trust as chairman and director?
 I began by hunting for her birth certificate which I found in the Superintendent’s Register for the South Dublin Union.
 I learned that Mona was born in Saint Patrick’s Hospital at Upper Pembroke Street on the 19th of June 1878.
 Her father was described as ‘Clergyman Church of Ireland’ from Upper Conva, Ballyhooly, and his wife’s maiden name was Jessie Mona Duff.
 Canon Courtenay Moore has been the catalyst behind my life-long passion for history.
 His portrait watches over where I sit in my study.
-Even though he died long before I was born, he has been an inspiration to me for forty years, and his writings have always inspired and intrigued me since I first read one of his pamphlets when I was in Secondary School.
+Even though he died long before I was born, he has been an inspiration to me for over forty years, and his writings have always inspired and intrigued me since I first read one of his pamphlets when I was in Secondary School.

-Research is sometimes hit and miss but I was lucky to find one more record of this little child.
+Research is sometimes hit and miss but I was lucky to find one more record of little Mona.
 It said that Mona died on the 20th of June 1878.
 She was three-and-a-half hours old - she didn't make it through a second midnight.
 Her cause of death was ‘weakness’.
 I have no idea where she was buried or if she has a headstone but I’m quite sure that her father baptised her and that he prayed over her tiny grave.
 What else could he and Jessie do but remember and be sad, and hope that their Faith would see them through.

 Four years later, Courtenay and his wife moved to Mitchelstown, having left the rectory in Ballyhooly to lead a new flock at Saint George’s Church, in the parish of Brigown.
 He had briefly worked there in the past as a curate, and his return must have meant that the good Protestant folk of Mitchelstown were keen to have him back amongst them.
 But the pain the Moore's felt over the loss of their child had not eased.
 They erected this stained glass window over the baptistery.
 It was a reflection of their faith, of their hope in everlasting life, and it became their way of acknowledging that ‘it is what it is’.